WildflowerSchools/wf-rdbms-python/README.md

-# wf_base_data
+# wf_rdbms

-Python tools for working with Wildflower Schools base data
+Python tools for defining and interacting with simple relational databases

 ## Tasks
 * Split repo into wf_rdbms and wf_core_data